kmhuff/crypto-hack/crypto-hack.md

 Points in a pool can be restored back to their normal maximum trough rest.
 Each time you rest, recover a number of points equal to a d6 + your total stat Edges.
 These points can be divided among your Pools however you wish.

 The first rest you take each day takes one Immediate Turn.
 The next rest takes one Short Turn.
-The third rest of the day takes one Medium Turn.
+The third rest of the day takes one Long Turn.
 This final rest is assumed to be your sleep for the day.

 A full day of rest restores 3d6 + 3 * your total stat Edges.